-The Group's negative net working capital decreased by SEK 117 million in the year ended December 31, 2012, affecting the operating free cash flow negatively, compared to an improvement of the net working capital of SEK 257 million in the year ended December 31, 2011.
-The large fluctuations in change in net working capital between the periods under review are mainly due to the high operating liabilities as of December 31, 2011, related to the Acquisition.
+The Group operates with negative net working capital which decreased by SEK 15 million in the year ended December 31, 2013, compared to a decrease of SEK 117 million in the year ended December 31, 2012.
+The difference in change in net working capital between the two periods was primarily explained by extraordinary high operating liabilities as of December 31, 2011, related to transaction costs and costs for lawyers and consultants for the Acquisition that was settled during the first three months of 2012.

-Capital expenditures increased by SEK 178 million, or 24.3%, from SEK 734 million in the year ended December 31, 2011 to SEK 913 million in the year ended December 31, 2012.
-The increase in capital expenditures was mainly due to investments in Com Hem's TiVo platform and higher volumes of installed and upgraded households within the Com Hem network and within the iTUX open network.
+Capital expenditure increased by SEK 126 million, or 13.8%, from SEK 913 million in the year ended December 31, 2012, to SEK 1,038 million in the year ended December 31, 2013.
+The increase was mainly due to higher volumes of purchased TiVo STB's.